identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 # Protocol Overview

-The following is an end-to-end sequence of a typical step up authorization scenario implemented according to this specification.
+The following is an end-to-end sequence of a typical step-up authorization scenario implemented according to this specification.
 The scenario assumes that the client obtained an access token for the protected resource before the sequence described below takes place.

     +----------+                                          +--------------+
     |          |                                          |              |